Josh Reynolds (American football): Los Angeles Rams

 Reynolds received an invitation to the Senior Bowl.
-He was selected in the fourth round, 117th overall, by the Los Angeles Rams in the 2017 NFL Draft.
+He was selected in the fourth round, 117th overall, by the Los Angeles Rams in the 2017 NFL draft.
 On June 21, 2017, the Rams signed Reynolds to a four-year contract.

 During Week 2 against the Washington Redskins, Reynolds made his NFL debut with a 28-yard pass reception on a successful fake punt from Johnny Hekker.
-During Week 12 against the New Orleans Saints, Reynolds made his first NFL start, catching four passes for 37 yards and a 7-yard touchdown pass from Jared Goff to help the Rams win 26-20.
+During Week 12 against the New Orleans Saints, Reynolds made his first NFL start, catching four passes for 37 yards and a 7-yard touchdown pass from Jared Goff to help the Rams win 26–20.
 Reynolds finished his rookie season with 11 catches for 104 yards and a touchdown.

 Reynolds began the 2018 season as a backup, but after fellow wide receiver Cooper Kupp went down with a season-ending torn ACL, Reynolds had an increased role in the offense, starting eight total games, including the final six of the regular season.
 He finished the season with 29 receptions for 402 yards and five touchdowns.
 He helped the Rams earn the No. 2-seed in the NFC Playoffs.
 The Rams defeated the Dallas Cowboys by a score of 30–22 in the Divisional Round with Reynolds having a 19-yard reception.
-In the NFC Championship, Reynolds had four receptions for 74 yards as the Rams defeated the New Orleans Saints on the road by a score of 26–23 in overtime.
+In the NFC Championship, Reynolds had four receptions for 74 yards as the Rams defeated the Saints on the road by a score of 26–23 in overtime.
 The Rams faced the New England Patriots in Super Bowl LIII.
-Reynolds recorded three catches for 28 yards, but the Rams lost 13-3.
+Reynolds recorded three catches for 28 yards, but the Rams lost 13–3.

-In the 2019 season, Reynolds finished with 21 receptions for 326 yards and a touchdown.
+In the 2019 season, Reynolds finished with 21 receptions for 326 yards.
+His best performance came in London, where he caught three passes for 73 yards and his only touchdown of the season, a 31-yard score in the Rams' 24–10 win over the Cincinnati Bengals at Wembley Stadium as part of the NFL International Series.

+Reynolds set career single-season highs in receptions (52) and yardage (618) in 2020, starting 13 of 16 games for the Rams.
+In a Week 10 matchup against Seattle Seahawks, Reynolds caught eight passes for 94 yards, both single-season career highs, in the Rams' 23–16 victory over the Seahawks.

 Tennessee Titans

 On March 23, 2021, Reynolds signed a one-year contract with the Tennessee Titans.
+He appeared in only five games for the Titans, catching 10 passes for 90 yards with no touchdowns.
 On November 9, 2021, Reynolds was waived.